Everything you need to know about the mysterious mosquito-borne illness that's sweeping the globe—and how it affects you as a pregnant woman.

 There is a possibility that mothers can pass the virus to their babies—if a mom is infected at the time of delivery, there is a small chance she can transmit it to her infant and the possibility of a pregnant woman passing the virus to a fetus is being investigated.
 There was one case of possible transmission via sexual intercourse.

-On February 21, researchers from Johns Hopkins Bloomberg School of Public Health announced a new finding: They observed the virus's effect on mice and found that, while a woman's placenta usually works to keep infenctions away from their babies, Zika has the power to pass through the barrier.
+Researchers from Johns Hopkins Bloomberg School of Public Health observed the virus's effect on mice and found that, while a woman's placenta usually works to keep infenctions away from their babies, Zika has the power to pass through the barrier.
 Researcers also found that babies born after Zika exposure may have thinner brain tissue or inflammation.
 The good news?
 This finding may help scientists develop a course of treatment that could keep Zika from crossing the placenta and affecting the baby.

 According to the CDC, about one in five people who are infected with the virus become ill and symptoms commonly include fever, rash, red eyes, muscle pain and headaches.
 The symptoms generally last for a few days to a week.